Fefan

 Fefan is the third largest inhabited island of the Chuuk Lagoon in the Federated States of Micronesia.
-It has an area of 13.2 km2 and a population of about 3,000 (last census: 1980).
+It has an area of 13.2 km2 and a population of about 3,000 (last census: 1980) and is the second largest municipality in the Chuuk State.
 The northern part of the island is hilly and peaks at 298 meters above sea level.

 Education

 Chuuk State Department of Education operates public schools.

 Southern Namoneas High School is on Fefen Island.